buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ## Persistent data

-It is absolutely recommended to mount an (empty) folder/ volume to `/opt/iobroker during` first startup of your container.
+It is absolutely recommended to mount an (empty) folder or Docker volume to `/opt/iobroker` during first startup of your container.
 The startup script will check this folder and install ioBroker if it is empty.
 After ioBroker is installed/ started successfully this folder will contain your whole ioBroker setup.
 So if your container crashes or you simply have to do some changes to it you can just deploy a new one and mount the folder/ volume again without loosing your ioBroker config.

-Since v4.1.0 it is also possible mount a folder filled up with an iobroker backup file created using `iobroker backup` command or the ioBroker.backitup adapter.
-Please make sure the name of your backup file ends like this: `*_backupiobroker.tar.gz`.

-The startup script of the container then will detect this backup and restore it during the first start.
-Please see container logs when starting the container for more details!

 ::: warning Note
-If you use shared storage oder external devices mounted to your Docker host to store the iobroker folder make sure the mount point on your host does NOT have the "noexec" flag activated.
+If you use a shared storage oder external devices mounted to your Docker host to store the iobroker folder make sure the mount point on your host does NOT have the "noexec" flag activated.
 Otherwise you will get problems executing ioBroker inside the container!
 For mor details please take a look at the corresponding [Github issues](https://github.com/buanet/ioBroker.docker/issues?q=is%3Aissue+noexec)
 :::

-## Environment variables
+## Environment variables (ENV)

 To configure your ioBroker container as you need it, it is possible to set some environment variables.
 You do not have to declare every single variable when setting up your container.
 Variables you do not set will come up with their default value.